Russia slams sanctions, seeks to blame West for food crisis

 — In the ravaged port city of Mariupol, Russia began broadcasting state television news, about a week after the Russian military declared it had “completely liberated” the city.

-— Alexander Lukashenko, the leader of Russian ally Belarus, said he was sending troops to the border with Ukraine.
-Authorities in Kyiv have expressed concern that Belarus, which has not taken part in ground military operations but allowed Russian troops to invade Ukraine from its soil, may agree to wider participation in the war.
+— Alexander Lukashenko, the leader of Russian ally Belarus, said he was sending troops to the border with Ukraine, raising the possibility that he may agree to wider participation in the war.
+Belarus allowed Russian troops to invade Ukraine from its soil but has not taken part in ground operations.

 — The Pentagon said one American military officer has gone back to Ukraine as the U.S. reopens its embassy in Kyiv.
 But Pentagon spokesman John Kirby said the colonel is there for diplomatic work, and no other U.S. troops are going into Ukraine at this point.